emily1618/Data-Portfolio/CHEATSHEET/README.md

-# Interview Cheatsheet For Entry Level Data Analyst Jobs
+# Interview Cheatsheet For Data Analyst Interviews
 #### I created this notebook to prepare for an interview.
 The information is an overview of the concept from theory, statistics, machine learning model, SQL, and coding.
 Not all concept is covered.
 The source is everywhere from google search to classroom lecture slides.
 I will continually update this.

 ##### Author: Emi Ly